lucamuscat/LaTex-Layout/README.md

-This is the latex layout that I commonly use.

 # Prerequisites
 * `make` ([instructions](https://askubuntu.com/q/161104))
 * `pdflatex` ([instructions](https://www.latex-project.org/get/))

 # Instructions
-## Compiling the tex document
+## Building the Document
-Type `make` or `make content` in order to create the PDF file.
-Call `make references` to compile the references and the content.
-## Rename PDF output
-Go into the Makefile and change the `PROJECT_NAME` variable.
+Call `make` to compile the document.
+In order to correctly compile new references, call `make references`.

-## Renaming the main_layout.tex
+## Renaming `main_layout.tex`
-If you are going to rename `main_layout.tex`, don't forget to change the `TARGET_FILE_NAME` variable to the name of the new name (exclude `.tex` from the variable).
+Ensure that the `TARGET_FILE_NAME` variable inside the Makefile has the name of the main latex file that is to be compiled.
+By default, the main latex file is called `main_layout.tex`.

+When renaming the main latex file, remember to update `TARGET_FILE_NAME` with the new name.

 ## Importing and modifying packages
 The entire preamble is found in the `preamble.tex` file.
 You may find all the packages there.